 So, what in the world is the associative property?
 Yes, that's quite a complicated word.
 But....
 Would you like to be able to compute numbers in your head faster and easier?
-That's just what the associative property will help us to do!
+That's just what the this property will help us to do!

 The associative property, which was named in 1835 by the Irish mathematician Sir William Rowan Hamilton, says that when adding or multiplying, we can change the grouping of numbers and it will not change their answer.
 The associative property only pertains to addition and multiplication - just like the commutative property.

 Let's take a look at the associative property for addition.